chesterbeckett/chesterbeckett.github.io/_posts/2025-06-17-x-forwarded-for-and-azure-monitor.md

       - **Table name** - This needs to be the same as your table - **data_logs_CL**
       - **Record deliminator** - IIS Logs deliminates with the date/time, so we use that **TimeStamp**.
       - **TimeStamp Format** - **YYYY-MM-DD HH:MM:SS**
-      - **Transform** - This will be your (transformation query)[#transformation-query] we created earlier.
+      - **Transform** - This will be your [A transformation query](#transformation-query) we created earlier.
 It will need to be a single line, so ensure no returns are included.

  ![image](/assets/img/xff/img_8.png)